hipe/tmx/lib/skylab/beauty-salon/doc/issues/028-name-conventions-for-functions-and-methods.md

     crossing library (i.e sidesystem) lines, this means you are knowingly circumventing the public API of the object, and you run the risk of getting broken if its implementation changes.

+### :#tier-1.5:

+a method name with two trailing dashes (that is not employing the convention for methods with generated names) is used to indicate that although this method is used by this library only (like in tier 1), it is only called from one location outside of this file. so it indicates that the cost of changing this method is lower than if it were tier-1.